- Personal Development and Professional Learning for Teachers – Introduction

 - finally put the new insight about one’s strength areas into practise.

 The idea of best-self development belongs to the branch of positive psychology.
-If you’d like to dig deeper you may do so in this article of an online library.
 There’s an abstract published regarding research on the impact of what they call “strength intervention”.

 Personal development and professional learning for teachers call for specification, though.
 That’s why let’s enter formal K-12 education now and get ideas on how teachers can grow.